InfraArtists/cicd-students-tasks/README.md

 Fork this repo

-Create a directory with your name, use underline istate of space: (example: milad_notouzi)
+Create a directory with your name, use underline istate of space: (example: milad_norouzi)

 Work on your task